-When Joanne DiSilva died in 2017, my cousin Jim DiSilva handed me a document.
-It was a history of DiSilva Transportation, the trucking company built by Tom and Vincent DiSilva (Jim's dad and uncle).
+When Joanne DiSilva died in 2017, my cousin Jim handed me a document.
+It was a history of DiSilva Transportation, the trucking company built by Tom, his dad, and Vinny DiSilva, his uncle.
+It also contained references to the DiSilvas' first years in America.
+I was interested in both stories, but Jim's retelling of the early years fascinated me.
+It also provided the framework on which I could hang family anecdotes.